 The Gas Shop now has over 12,000 regular customers on it’s database and has total sales in excess of £50 million.

 Several of the company’s existing engineers joined on an apprenticeship scheme straight from school.
-We currently have 3 apprentices training with us, Daniel, Ryan and Liam, and it is hoped that this new generation will take the company forward for the next 30 years.
+We currently have 4 apprentices training with us, Daniel, Ryan, Liam and Ben and it is hoped that this new generation will take the company forward for the next 30 years.